 How to file a VA disability claim

 Learn about the steps for filing a claim for disability compensation or increased disability compensation.
-Please note: If you file your disability claim online, you automatically have an intent to file on record, and do not need to submit VA Form 21-0966.
+Note: If you file your disability claim online, you do not need to submit a paper Intent to File form.

 How to apply for a VA pension as a Veteran

 Find out how to apply for tax-free VA pension benefits as a Veteran.
-Please note: The online pension application does not include an intent to file.
-So, if you file your pension claim online, you do need to submit VA Form 21-0996 to declare your intent to file.
+Note: If you apply online for pension benefits, you still need to submit VA Form 21-0996 as your intent to file.

 Back to Table of Contents >